actions/github-script/README.md

 ### Use scripts with jsDoc support

-If you want type support for your scripts, you could use the the command below to install the `github-script` type declaration.
+If you want type support for your scripts, you could use the command below to install the `github-script` type declaration.
 ```sh
 $ npm i -D @types/github-script@github:actions/github-script